taipioca/eff_hackathon/README.md

-Project Layout:
+## Welcome to PrivyProbe!

+This project was made for the Electronic Frontier Foundation during the 2024 Stanford x MIT Social Good Hackathon.

+Here is a general layout of the project:

 ### src:

-text
+Contains all component files and styling.
+Additionally, the Data folder includes the posted data.json that the current page is loading.
+Also has two other sample jsons to use.
+The Images folder includes icons and background images used in the site.

 ### server.js:

-text

-### data:

-text
+All backend POST and GET request code is here.
+Uploaded data will be posted to data.json in the src > data folder.

 ## Project setup

-In the project directory, you can run:
+### In the project directory, run:

 ```
 npm install
 ```

-### To begin development, run
+### To begin development, run:

 ```
 npm start
 ```

-### To begin server.js, run
+### To begin server.js, run:

 ```
 nodemon server.js
 ```

 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-The page will reload if you make edits.